1. Key Concepts in Marketing

 FOCUS: SERVICE & PERSONAL SELLING

-WHAT ABOUT YOUR COMPANY?
+HOW ABOUT YOUR

 For your company of interest (if they sell physical goods) what kind of consumer goods do they offer?
 What would their focus be (convenience, affordability, quality, reputation, high service)?